About the area

-In 1918 the Estate passed into the hands of the third Lord Ebury who put the entire manor, amounting to 3000 acres, up for auction in 1919.
-The working farms of Grove Farm and Eastbury Farm were included in the Auction as Lots 16 and 17 respectively.
-Eastbury Farm was described as “a compact Grazing and Dairy Holding …..abutting Claypit Lane and only one mile from Northwood Station.”
-It embraced an area of about 87 acres and the land was described as having a “high prospective value for building and accommodation purposes.”
-Grove Farm, comprising about 172 acres, was said to “be eminently suitable for development as a Building Estate.”
+In 1918 the estate passed in to the hands of the third Lord Ebury who put the entire manor, amounting to 3,000 acres, up for auction.
+The working farms of Grove Farm and Eastbury Farm were included as Lots 16 and 17 respectively.
+Eastbury Farm was described as “a compact grazing and dairy holding…..abutting Claypit Lane and only one mile from Northwood Station”.
+It embraced an area of approximately 87 acres and the land was described as having high prospect for building and accommodation purposes.
+Grove Farm, comprising of 172 acres was said to be “eminently suitable for development as a building estate”.

-At the time of the auction the road winding down from Batchworth Heath past Grove Farm, over the railway and beyond Eastbury Farmhouse, was called Claypit Lane.
+At the time of the auction, the road winding down from Batchworth Heath past Grove Farm, over the railway and beyond Eastbury Farmhouse, was called Claypit Lane.
 The housing estate we know as Eastbury Farm was not developed until the 1950’s.
-The Farmhouse survived until the early part of this century when it was demolished to make way for the houses in Eastbury Farm Close.
-The Grove Farm Park estate was developed in the 1970’s and the Farmhouse, now called The Old Grange, still stands at the entrance to the estate on Batchworth Lane.
+The farmhouse survived until the early part of this century when it was demolished to make way for the houses in Eastbury Farm Close.
+The Grove Farm Park estate was developed later in the 1970’s and the farmhouse there, now called The Old Grange, still stands at the entrance to the former estate at the top of Batchworth Lane.